 - Aggravated assault: Threatening to harm someone with a deadly weapon or the intent to commit a felony.

 - Aggravated felony: Striking a person against their will and having one prior conviction for the offense.

-At Monroe & King, P.A., we’ll explain the charge you’re facing and your options for challenging the accusations.
+At First Coast Criminal Defense, we’ll explain the charge you’re facing and your options for challenging the accusations.
 By providing honest and clear information, we can assist in making informed decisions about how to proceed with your case.

 The Penalties for Felonies in Florida